Some new perspectives on d-orthogonal polynomials: Introduction

-Shohat has used Pearson equation in his study of classical OPS which led later to discovery the semi-classical OPS, he also coined the quasi-orthogonality's notion were first introduced by Riesz in 1923.
-Later on, Al-Salam and Chihara remarked in \cite{Al-Salam2} that classical OPS could be further, characterized in terms of linear combination of OPS, i.e., with the aid of quasi-orthogonality.
+Shohat used Pearson equation in his classical OPS's study which led later to discover the semi-classical OPS.
+He also coined the quasi-orthogonality's notion that was first introduced by Riesz in 1923.
+Later on, Al-Salam and Chihara stated in \cite{Al-Salam2} that classical OPS could be further characterized in terms of linear combination of OPS, i.e. with the aid of quasi-orthogonality.
 The latter result, led to significant development since the late of 1980's.
-Among the generalizations of classical OPS, an important problem raised by Askey (see \cite[p.69]{Al-Salam2}) to characterize sequences of OPS whose derivatives are quasi-orthogonal.
-Many authors interested to study Askey's problem and used different approaches as well as gave many attempts to resolve the problem.
-One of the most successful of these has been done by Maroni who presented in \cite{MaroniProlg} an algebraic theory of semi-classical OPS including very interesting characterizations.
+Among the generalizations of classical OPS, an important problem was raised by Askey (see \cite[p.69]{Al-Salam2}) to characterize sequences of OPS whose derivatives are quasi-orthogonal.
+Many authors were interested in studying Askey's problem by using different approaches to resolve the problem.
+One of the most successful of these was done by Maroni who presented in \cite{MaroniProlg} an algebraic theory of semi-classical OPS including very interesting characterizations.
 Ever since, quasi-orthogonality has been aptly motivated.
-Indeed, quasi-orthogonality and linear combinations of OPS as well as modifications of orthogonality's measures are, however, a powerful tool in constructing new families of OPS.
+Indeed, quasi-orthogonality and linear combinations of OPS as well as modifications of orthogonality's measures are a powerful tool in constructing new families of OPS.

 Riesz and Shohat discussed further the zeros of linear combinations of OPS.
 For a positive definite linear form, it is well known that zeros of the corresponding OPS are real and simple.
 Notice that the interlacing property is by no means sufficient to ensure orthogonality.
-Nevertheless, a necessary and sufficient conditions on the interlacing of zeros of two and three arbitrary polynomials that can be embedded in an OPS are discussed respectively by Wendroff \cite{Wendroff} and very recently in \cite{DriverZeroLinComb}.
-Moreover, many recent results derive sufficient conditions for a linear combination of OPS to have simple zeros might be found.
-For the multiple as well as the d-OPS, it seems no longer true at the time!
+Nevertheless, a necessary and sufficient conditions on the interlacing of zeros of two and three arbitrary polynomials that can be embedded in an OPS were discussed respectively by Wendroff in \cite{Wendroff} and in \cite{DriverZeroLinComb}.
+Furthermore, many recent results derive sufficient conditions for a linear combination of OPS to have simple zeros might be found.
+For the multiple and the $d$-OPS, it seems no longer true at the time!